Black Friday 2019: All the best PC gaming deals

 Corsair Nightsword RGB – £54 from Amazon (an all-time low price, down from £70, read our Corsair Nightsword RGB review for more details)

-Corsair M65 Elite RGB Pro – £42 from Amazon (an all-time low price, down from £60, read our Corsair M65 Elite RGB Pro review for more details)
+Corsair M65 Elite RGB Pro – £44 from Amazon (down from £60, read our Corsair M65 Elite RGB Pro review for more details)

 Corsair M55 RGB Pro – £32 from Amazon (an all-time low price, down from £45, read our Corsair M55 RGB Pro review for more details)